sjackson44/aws_documentation/jenkins_basic_setup.md

 #Jenkins Playbook - FIRSTBORN

+(If you have an user data script)
+#

+(If you have to install it on the server manually)
 #Install Java and Git on your Jenkins Server

 * Make sure you have Java7 or Java8(preferable) installed on your local machine.